Foxconn's Promises Slow To Materialize In Wisconsin

 Wisconsin, Foxconn And The Lure Of State Tax Incentives

-To land the company, Wisconsin's then-governor, Republican Scott Walker, signed one of the largest tax incentive deals ever made between a state and private company.
+To land the company, Wisconsin's then-governor, Republican Scott Walker, signed one of the largest tax incentive deals ever made between a state and a private company.

 Foxconn was offered more than $3 billion in exchange for 13,000 jobs.
 Local governments sweetened the deal with another nearly $1 billion in tax incentives.